MimiHeavenlyExplore/Wreath-Studio-Mimi.github.io/bio.md

 ### Mayumi Mitchell's ###
 **Biography**

 Mayumi Mitchell is an artist born Kanagawa in Japan.
 She started painting from her childfood.
 Also, she is acknowledged cat maniac by people.
-This is a few of her art work in California 2014-2016.
+This is a few of her art work in California 2014-2016
-+Scream
-+Perry
 ![Alt text](UNADJUSTEDNONRAW_thumb_8b.jpg)

 ![Alt text](MG_1102のコピー.jpeg)